sublimetext-io/docs.sublimetext.io/docs/reference/package-control/client-troubleshooting.md

 ## Package Control not working on macOS

-In some cases PC4.0 will fail to install properly on macOS.
+In some cases, Package Control cannot load external libraries on macOS and will become unable to update itself to a version with a fix.
 Please refer to this issue and its solution:
 [package_control#1612][#1612]